AnnArborTees/bootstrap5_form/README.md

 ## Validation and Errors

 Rails normally wraps fields with validation errors in a `div.field_with_errors`, but this behaviour isn't consistent with Bootstrap 4 styling.
-By default, `bootstrap_form` generations in-line errors which appear below the field.
+By default, `bootstrap5_form` generations in-line errors which appear below the field.
 But it can also generate errors on the label, or not display any errors, leaving it up to you.

 ### Inline Errors